AnzeHubman/LAMMPS-tools/README.md

 # LAMMPS-tools
-Various Python/Fortran 90/C++ scripts that can be used for pre- and postprocessing.
+Various Python/Fortran 90/C++ codes that can be used for pre- and postprocessing.